 - Number of steps to the top of Old Main Hill: 124

-- Extension Offices: In 28 of 29 Utah counties and at the Ogden Botanical Center, Thanksgiving Point, and Utah Botanical Center.
+- Extension: Serves all of Utah’s 29 counties and includes the Ogden Botanical Center, Thanksgiving Point, and Utah Botanical Center.

 - More than 1,100 on-campus job opportunities for students, including workstudy